ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 * 1024 MiB written per process
 * Fully-populated ARCHER nodes (24 processes per node)

+A large amount of data needs to be written by each process to make sure that the aggressive caching and buffering of I/O by the Fortran I/O library is avoided.

 In summary:

 * Using FPP we can quickly get high levels of performance for